-How protective a fabric is can be determined using the UV Protection Factor (UPF) rating system, which measures the UV protection provided by the fabric.
-It is very similar to the SPF rating system used for sunscreen – UPF50+ is equivalent to wearing SPF50+ sunscreen.
+The ‘protectiveness’ of a garment is determined by the UV Protection Factor (UPF) rating system.
+It’s very similar to the SPF rating system used for sunscreen – UPF50+ is equivalent to wearing SPF50+ sunscreen.
 Some clothes might only have a UPF of 5, providing minimal protection to your skin from the harsh summer sun.

 |15 or 20||Good Protection|